Scholarships & financial aid

 Scholarships & Awards

-The Nelle M. Signor Graduate Scholarships in International Relations are awarded to outstanding Illinois doctoral students conducting dissertation research abroad.
+The Nelle M. Signor Graduate Scholarships in International Relations are awarded to outstanding doctoral students conducting dissertation research abroad.
 Preference is given to students studying international relations, although students of all disciplines are encouraged to apply, provided that their research includes an international dimension.

 These $2,000 scholarships enable doctoral students to conduct field research outside of the U.S. Funds are administered to the recipient's student account through the Office of Financial Aid and may be used for travel and other research-related expenses.
 The scholarships are funded through a generous gift from the late Nelle M. Signor.
-Applicants must be Illinois doctoral students in fields involving international relations who have completed coursework and preliminary exams by the proposed travel date.
+Applicants must be University of Illinois Urbana-Champaign doctoral students in fields involving international relations who have completed coursework and preliminary exams by the proposed travel date.
 Due to the wishes of the donor, preference will be given to unmarried applicants.
 Married applicants may still apply, however, as both married and unmarried applicants have been awarded in previous application cycles.

 The application may be found on the Illinois International website.